-See the Ponte Vecchio bridge, a symbol of Florence's power for over seven centuries.
-The bridge houses buildings and shops, which have been occupied by merchants and shopkeepers since the Middle Ages.
+See the Ponte Vecchio bridge, a symbol of Florence's power over seven centuries.
+The bridge houses buildings and shops, which merchants and shopkeepers have occupied since the Middle Ages.
 Arrive at the Italian Gothic Cathedral of Florence and climb the 400+ steps to reach Giotto's bell tower.
 Enjoy a private and exclusive visit to the Cathedral Terraces, which perch high above the city traffic and are generally closed to the public.
-From here you'll have a birds-eye view of the whole city.
+From here you'll have a bird's-eye view of the whole city.

-For dinner, head to Enoteca Pinchiorri, Florence's 3-star Michelin restaurant, then stroll through the city on your way back to the hotel.
+For dinner, head to Enoteca Pinchiorri, Florence's 3-star Michelin restaurant, then stroll through the city back to the hotel.

 Day 4: Private Guided Accademia Gallery & Boat Tour

-In the morning, meet your art historian guide and visit the Accademia Gallery for a private guided tour.
+Meet your art historian guide in the morning and visit the Accademia Gallery for a private tour.
 The Galleria dates back to 1784 when the Grand Duke of Tuscany, Pietro Leopoldo, reorganized the Academy of Arts of Design in Florence into the modern Academy of Fine Arts.
-The Galleria was specifically designed to house valuable works of art and its spectacular architecture is impressive in its own right.
+The Galleria was specifically designed to house valuable works of art, and its spectacular architecture is impressive in its own right.

-Among other masterpieces, the Galleria is home to one of the Renaissance's most iconic masterpieces, Michelangelo's David.
-This incredible 14 ft tall Renaissance sculpture, which depicts the Biblical hero, was created between 1501 and 1504 and became a symbol of the Florentine republic's strength during a time of massive political change.
+Among other masterpieces, the Galleria is home to one of the Renaissance's most iconic masterpieces, Michelangelo's "David."
+This incredible 14-foot tall Renaissance sculpture, which depicts the Biblical hero, was created between 1501 and 1504 and became a symbol of the Florentine republic's strength during a time of massive political change.
 Much like David facing the mighty Goliath, the Republic was threatened at the time by stronger states, not to mention to Medici family regaining power.

-Enjoy lunch on your own time and spend some time shopping for souvenirs or simply enjoying the city's ambiance.
+Enjoy lunch and spend some time shopping for souvenirs or simply enjoying the city's ambiance.

 Day 5: San Gimignano & Chianti Wine, Transfer to Tavarnelle Val di Pesa

-In the morning head to the Tuscan countryside to explore the Chianti Region.
-Your first stop is the medieval village of San Gimignano, a UNESCO World Heritage Site that's located an hour away from Florence.
+In the morning, head to the Tuscan countryside to explore the Chianti Region.
+Your first stop is the medieval village of San Gimignano, a UNESCO World Heritage Site located an hour away from Florence.
 It's famous for its historic buildings, Vernaccia wine, and award-winning gelaterias.
-Explore the beautiful squares, palaces, and churches of the city on a private guided tour before grabbing a coffee in an open-air cafe.
+Explore the city's beautiful squares, palaces, and churches on a private guided tour before grabbing a coffee in an open-air café.

 Continue to the Chianti Classico wine region to visit a typical Tuscan winery.
 This winery blends centuries-old knowledge with a modern approach to create environmentally-friendly wine cultivation.
-As part of the project, weeding and chemical topdressing have been completely eliminated from the growing process and the waste that's produced by the company is recycled into organic fertilizer.
+As part of the project, weeding and chemical topdressing have been eliminated from the growing process, and the waste that the company produces is recycled into organic fertilizer.